Ndoubledot/fits-data-reduction/README.md

 A thorough example is given which can walk the reader through the make functions

-the raw data for the example has been provided by Devanand Ullas, which is taken using Devastal optical Telescope
+but first you have to run setup_make to install all the needed libraries the raw data for the example has been provided by Devanand Ullas, which is taken using Devastal optical Telescope

 Thank you so much devanand for the data